MicrosoftDocs/visualstudio-docs/docs/test/how-to-use-ctest-for-cpp.md

 ## To write tests

-CMake support in Visual Studio does not involve the Visual Studio project system.
+CMake support in Visual Studio doesn't involve the Visual Studio project system.
 Therefore, you write and configure CTest tests just as you would in any CMake environment.
-See [CMake Tools for Visual C++](/cpp/ide/cmake-tools-for-visual-cpp) for more infomation about using CMake in Visual Studio.
+For more information about using CMake in Visual Studio, see [CMake Tools for Visual C++](/cpp/ide/cmake-tools-for-visual-cpp).

 ## To run tests (Visual Studio 2017 version 15.6)

-In Visual Studio 2017 version 15.6, CTest is fully-integrated with **Test Explorer** and also supports both the Google and Boost unit testing frameworks.
-Those frameworks are included by default as components in the **Desktop Develoment with C++** workload but if you are upgrading a project from an older version of Visual Studio, you may need install those frameworks by using the Visual Studio Installer program.
+In Visual Studio 2017 version 15.6, CTest is fully integrated with **Test Explorer** and also supports both the Google and Boost unit testing frameworks.
+Those frameworks are included by default as components in the **Desktop Develoment with C++** workload.
+However, if you are upgrading a project from an older version of Visual Studio, you may need to install those frameworks by using the Visual Studio Installer program.

 The following illustration shows results of a CTest run using Google Test framework:

 ![CTest with Google Test Framework in VS2017 15.6](media/ctest-test-explorer.png "CTest and Google Test in Test Explorer")

-If you are using CTest but not the Google or Boost adapters, you will see results at the CTest level instead of the individual test method level.
-You can debug and step-through CTest-only executables, but stack traces on individual tests are not supported.
+If you are using CTest but not the Google or Boost adapters, you see results at the CTest level instead of the individual test method level.
+You can debug and step-through CTest-only executables, but stack traces on individual tests aren't supported.

 ## To run tests (Visual Studio 2017 version 15.5)